How to look for records of... Second World War – an overview

 Military and intelligence

 The service record of an individual will usually provide more detail on them than any other single record.
 However, you can use operational records of the units they served with to paint a broader picture of service (see next section for advice on operational records).
-Military service records of the Second World War, including those for servicewomen and military nurses, are still held by the Ministry of Defence.
-Visit the GOV.UK website for further information.
+The Ministry of Defence service records project has seen all the service records of non-officer ranks in the British Army transferred to The National Archives and access to them is explained in our guide to British Army soldiers of the Second World War.
+However, all Royal Navy and Royal Air Force service records, for now, remain with the Ministry of Defence.

 In general, the identities of individuals who worked for the security and intelligence services are protected and therefore records of them are not made available to the public.
 For more information read our guide to records of the intelligence and security services.